 The park is also extremely popular, so much so that reservations are now required to enter the park during the day from mid-May through September, and you have to win a lottery to go backpacking.
 But the park is still a lot of fun to visit despite the crowds, and in any case the crowds drop off dramatically once you start hiking.

-Yosemite has way too many trails to cover here, so this page only covers the sequoia groves in and around the park.
-See the "Related Websites" section below for information about the many other hikes in Yosemite.
+Yosemite has way too many trails for me to cover, so I’m only covering the sequoia groves in and around the park.

 The most-visited of all sequoia groves.
 Almost everyone comes to see the Grizzly Giant, but the best part is the much quieter upper grove, with its unusual concentration of big trees.